-Kat Baker is a newly appointed Consultant Colorectal Surgeon at Oxford University Hospitals.
+Kat Baker is a Consultant Colorectal Surgeon at Oxford University Hospitals.
 Having completed her surgical training in Bristol, she then spent a year in Australia, at Royal Brisbane and Women’s Hospital, for a post-CCT fellowship in minimally invasive colorectal surgery.
 This included training in robotic colorectal surgery, which she now offers at OUH.

 Kat completed an MD in Cellular and Molecular Medicine at the University of Bristol, with a Royal College of Surgeons Research Fellowship.
 Her research investigated Aspirin’s potential role as an adjunct to radiation in Colorectal Cancer and she was awarded the Royal Society of Medicine John of Arderne Medal and the Royal College of Surgeons Rosetrees’ Prize for this research.

 Having completed her MD, she went to New York on a Fulbright Scholarship and carried out research at Columbia University and New York Presbyterian Hospital, investigating outcomes from Colorectal Cancer, using the National Cancer Database.